maxpou/maxpou.fr/content/posts/2017-08-22-js-exercises-explained/index.md

     - JavaScript
 ---

-Few weeks ago I found on my twitter feed a very interesting blog post: ["The Best Frontend JavaScript Interview Questions (written by a Frontend Engineer)"](https://performancejs.com/post/hde6d32/The-Best-Frontend-JavaScript-Interview-Questions-%28written-by-a-Frontend-Engineer%29) written by Boris Cherny.
+A few weeks ago I found on my twitter feed a very interesting blog post: ["The Best Frontend JavaScript Interview Questions (written by a Frontend Engineer)"](https://performancejs.com/post/hde6d32/The-Best-Frontend-JavaScript-Interview-Questions-%28written-by-a-Frontend-Engineer%29) written by Boris Cherny.
-As you may guess, the author show some interesting questions to ask during a job interview.
-Questions are splitted in 4 parts: Concepts, Coding, Debugging, and System Design.
+As you may guess, the author shows some interesting questions to ask during a job interview.
+Questions are split in 4 parts: Concepts, Coding, Debugging, and System Design.
 Here, I'll focus on the **Debugging** part.

 I really like theses question, because they deal with the specificities of JavaScript: object comparison, event loop, scope, this, prototypal inheritance and the equal operator combined with [Abstract Equality Comparison Algorithm](http://www.ecma-international.org/ecma-262/5.1/#sec-11.9.3).